symphony-collaboration/symphony/infrastructure/README.md

 A Kubernetes cluster deployed on Google Kubernetes Engine (GKE), running on Autopilot mode.

-The following services are deployed on the K8s cluster in their respective namespace:
+The following services are deployed on the K8s cluster in their respective namespaces:

-### Server Namespace

-- Symphony Proxy
+### Symphony Proxy (server namespace)

-A websocket proxy that orchestrates room creation and proxies client websocket connections to the correct room service.
+A websocket proxy that orchestrates room creation and proxies client websocket requests to the correct room service.

-### Rooms Namespace

-- Symphony Room websocket server

-### Dashboard Namespace
+### Symphony WebSocket Server (rooms namespace)

+A websocket server (room), which collaborating clients connect to.
+Each room holds the state of a single document in memory.

-- Symphony Developer Dashboard
+### Symphony Developer Dashboard (dashboard namespace)

 A developer dashboard UI that provides metrics, allowing developers to easily monitor the state of the system.

-### Monitoring Namespace
+### Monitoring Services (monitoring namespace)

+Services which are used to ingest and visualise metrics from the Prometheus cluster.

 - Prometheus UI
 - Grafana